rpldy/react-uploady/README.md

 These are the options that are passed to the [uploader](packages/uploader) to configure aspects of the upload process.
 For example, whether files can be grouped in a single request (by default, no).

 Upload Options are typically passed to the [Uploady](packages/ui/uploady) instance.
-But these can be overriden.
+But these can be overridden.
 For example, by props passed to the [upload button](packages/ui/upload-button).
 Or even during [upload processing](guides/DynamicParameters.md).

 ### Destination